DeeboyEdx/speech2input/README.md

 # Speech2Input

-Integrate smart devices, software, and services to convert spoken commands into typed text or actions on your Windows computer.
+Convert spoken commands into typed text or actions on your Windows computer by integrating smart devices, software, and services.

 ## Demo video